On the images of the Galois representations attached to generic automorphic representations of GSp(4)

 \subsection{Reducible images}

-First, we will deal with the reducible cases.
-Instead to follow Dieulefait's proof (which depends on the generalized Ramanujan's conjecture and Serre's conjecture), we use the recent results of $\cite{BLGGT14}$ and $\cite{CG14}$ about reducibility of compatible systems.
-More precisely by Theorem 3.2 of \cite{CG14} we have that the representations $\rho_{\Pi, \lambda}$ on the compatible system attached to a RAESDC automorphic representation $\Pi$ of $\GL(4, \A)$ are absolutely irreducible for a set of primes $\lambda$ of density one.
-Then, by Proposition 5.3.2 of \cite{BLGGT14} we have that the residual representations $\overline{\rho}_{\Pi,\lambda}$ are irreducible for a set of primes $\lambda$ of density one.
-Finally, by functoriality, the reducible cases can only happen for a set of primes of density zero.
+In this section, we will deal with the reducible cases.
+We remark that, instead of following Dieulefait's proof (which depends on the generalized Ramanujan's conjecture and Serre's conjecture), we use the recent results of $\cite{BLGGT14}$ and $\cite{CG14}$ about reducibility of compatible systems.

+First, recall that in the proof of Theorem \ref{21} we define the compatible system of Galois representations $\rho_{\pi, \lambda}$ associated to $\pi$ as the compatible system of Galois representation $\rho_{\Pi, \lambda}$ associated to a RAESDC automoprihc representation $\Pi$ of $\GL_4(\A)$ via the generic Langlands transfer from $\GSp(4)$ to $\GL(4)$.
+By Theorem 3.2 of \cite{CG14}, we have that the representations $\rho_{\Pi, \lambda}$ on the compatible system attached to a RAESDC automorphic representation $\Pi$ of $\GL(4, \A)$ are absolutely irreducible for a set of primes $\lambda$ of density one.
+Then, by Proposition 5.3.2 of \cite{BLGGT14}, we have that the residual representations $\overline{\rho}_{\Pi,\lambda}$ are irreducible for a set of primes $\lambda$ of density one.
+Thus, we can conclude that the reducible cases can only happen for a set of primes of density zero.